-TEROS 21 is calibrated at a saturated state (0 kPa), at a dry state equivalent to -100,000 kPa, and at four calibration points between 0 and -100 kPa, resulting in accuracy of $\pm(10\%$ of reading + 2 kPa) over the range of -9 to -100 kPa.
+TEROS 21 is calibrated at a saturated state (0 kPa), at a dry state equivalent to -100,000 kPa, and at four calibration points between 0 and -100 kPa, resulting in accuracy of $\pm(10\%$ of reading + 2 kPa) over the range of -5 to -100 kPa.

 At water potentials drier than -100 kPa, TEROS 21 relies on the linear relationship between the logarithm of water content and the logarithm of water potential.
-Laboratory evaluations have shown good accuracy to at least -1,500 kPa (plant permanent wilting point).
-Independent field evaluations have also shown low sensor-to-sensor variability down to permanent wilting point (Figure 5).
+Independent field evaluations have shown low sensor-to-sensor variability down to permanent wilting point (-1,500 kPa) as shown in Figure 5.

 NOTE: METER strongly discourages dry-end calibrations of the TEROS 21 in the pressure plate apparatus.
-Early attempts to improve sensor dry-end performance in the pressure plate apparatus actually decreased accuracy, likely because of pressure plate dry-end equilibrium issues pointed out in the literature (e.g., Campbell [1998], Gee et al. [2002], Bittelli and Flury [2009], and Frydman and Baker [2009]).
+Early attempts to improve sensor dry-end performance in the pressure plate apparatus actually decreased accuracy, likely because of pressure plate dry-end equilibrium issues pointed out in the literature (e.g., Campbell [1988], Gee et al. [2002], Bittelli and Flury [2009], and Frydman and Baker [2009]).

 Figure 5 Time series TEROS 21 water potential data collected at 80 cm depth under a beech forest in Switzerland (Walthert, 2013).
-Note the good sensor agreement down to permanent wilting point (-1,500 kPa).